neurologic/Comparative-Animal-Behavior/understanding-behavior/social-spectrum_eusociality.md

 > ⏳ 5 min

-***Q4: What behaviors would likely need to be modified to support eusocial versus solitary or group lifestyles?***
+***Q4: What behaviors and/or might be modified to support eusocial versus solitary or group lifestyles?
+And how, at a proximate level, could these modifications be achieved?***

-***Q5: How could those behaviors be modified?
-What neural mechanisms could be altered to achieve different phenotypes for critical behaviors?***

 ⏸️ PAUSE here for class-wide discussion